jimmyislive/gocve/README.md

 `iconv -f ISO-8859-14 -t UTF-8 allitems.csv > allitems.utf8.csv`

 ### postgres
 We will assume that your postgres instance has a DB called `cvedb` created.
 (If not connect to your postgres instance and run `create database cvedb;`)

-Before you can use the data inside `allitems.csv` you have to make sure the character encoding is the same.
-Find your current encoding:

-`file allitems.csv `

 To load `allitems.utf8.csv` into the DB, do:

 `gocve db populate --fileName allitems.utf8.csv`

-This will take a few minutes.
-NOTE: The above command programatically inserts the info into the DB.
+*NOTE:* This will take a few minutes.
+The above command programatically inserts the info into the DB.
 It does not use an COPY/LOAD utility.

 ### sqlite